10 Minute Read

 Tough Times Prove an Advisor’s Worth

-“I know as soon as the stock market turns, every investor is going to be doing the exact same thing they did in 2008,” he said.
-“Emotions will take over and they’ll start calling me to tell me they’re done—they want out right now.
+As soon as the stock market takes a dive, investors are tempted to do the exact same thing they did in 2008.
+Emotions take over and they call their investing agent to say they’re done—they want out right away.

-“That’s when an advisor truly proves their worth,” he explained.
-“When we can keep you in the market when you need to be in the market and keep you putting money in even when it doesn’t feel good, then we have just multiplied your earnings in the future.”
+That’s when advisors truly prove their worth.
+If they can reassure you to stay in the market and keep you putting money in even when it doesn’t feel good, then they have just multiplied your earnings in the future.

-“Probably the biggest value-add is the comprehensive financial planning a good advisor can bring to the table,” Jeff said.
+Jeff Dobyns, investing advisor and long-time SmartVestor Pro, said, "Probably the biggest value-add is the comprehensive financial planning a good advisor can bring to the table."

-When you meet with a planning-based investing professional like Clayton and Jeff, you can expect them to answer your questions fully—no dodging and no sales pitches.
+When you meet with a planning-based investing professional like Jeff, you can expect them to answer your questions fully—no dodging and no sales pitches.
 But if you come across an advisor who doesn’t like your questions or is all about guaranteed returns, keep looking.

 If you already work with an advisor but you don’t feel like you’re receiving much benefit from the relationship, start looking for a new one.
 Your retirement is too important to stick with an advisor who’s not living up to their side of the deal.